G4TGJ/MorseKeyer/README.md

 # MorseKeyer
  G4TGJ Morse Keyer

-This is the software for the TGJ Morse Keyer (TMK) which is described at [my website](https://g4tgj.github.io/Morse-Keyer/).
+This is the software for the TGJ Morse Keyer (TMK) which was published in RadCom June 2021 and is described at [my website](https://g4tgj.github.io/Morse-Keyer/).

 You can flash a pre-built hex file (look under the releases tab) or you can build it using Atmel Studio 7.
 The project file is TMK/TMK.atsln.